manogna7/daofab-transaction-app/README.md

 - Displays the parent transactions in a table format.
 - Supports server-side pagination for navigating through the parent transactions.
 - Enables sorting of parent transactions based on different fields.
-- Provides a clickable "Total Paid Amount" column that navigates to a separate page showing the corresponding child installment data.
+- Provides a clickable "Total Paid Amount" column to a separate page showing the corresponding child installment data.

 ## Technologies Used